PCalape/wokane/README.md

-# Expense Tracker App
+# Wokane App

-This is an Expense Tracker application built with Flutter as the frontend and NestJS as the backend.
+This is an Wokane application built with Flutter as the frontend and NestJS as the backend.
 The application allows users to register, log in, and manage their expenses efficiently.

 ## Project Structure